linode/apl-docs/docs/for-ops/console/maintenance.md

 The following Maintennace actions are available:

-- `Download APL values`: Download all APL values (including secrets) in a single file.
+- `Download Values`: Download all platform values (including secrets) in a single file.

-- `Download APL values (secrets redacted)`: Download all APL values without secrets.
+- `Download Values (secrets redacted)`: Download all platform values without secrets.